 Lyrid meteor shower (April 22)

-The annual Lyrid meteor shower, which dates back in recorded history at least 2,600 years, will reach its peak on the morning of April 22, with little interference from a waxing moon.
+The annual Lyrid meteor shower, which dates back in recorded history at least 2,600 years, will reach its peak on the morning of April 22.

 Unlike other annual meteor showers like the Perseids or Leonids, the Lyrids aren't particularly well known in modern times for lighting up the night with shooting stars.
-That said, thanks to dark skies in advance of an approaching new moon, you should see at least 10 to 20 meteors per hour during the shower's peak.
+The timing with a waning (but still bright) gibbous moon will only complicate matters, with perhaps only the brightest fireballs visible during the early morning hours.

 But hey, you never know.
 Back in 1982 and 1922, upwards of 100 meteors per hour were counted.
 In 1803, a stunning 700 per hour were witnessed.